 But it helps to be prepared for these kinds of scenarios, and luckily there are people for whom thinking about them is a full-time job.
 So this week, just before Thanksgiving, NASA launched a space mission to test technology that could, someday, help humanity deflect a dangerous asteroid barreling its way.

-The spacecraft will now spend months zooming toward an asteroid several hundred million miles from Earth.
+The spacecraft will now spend months zooming toward an asteroid millions of miles from Earth.
 (What did this particular asteroid ever do to us?
 Nothing—but NASA needs a test subject.)
 In September 2022, with the asteroid in its sights, the probe will line itself up and then—bam!—smash right into the unsuspecting rock at nearly 15,000 miles an hour.
 The impact is expected to change the orbit of the asteroid ever so slightly.
 Afterward, scientists will observe the shift with telescopes on Earth to determine whether this technique could work to protect our planet from a real cosmic threat.